While most marketers understand that creating content is key to ranking well, few understand that content marketing is a marathon, not a sprint.

 How I’ve Learned that Great Content Takes Time

-In 2015, I created and published a piece on 25 recommended copywriting books for my copywriting agency, Express Writers.
+In 2015, I created and published a piece on 25 recommended copywriting books for my copywriting agency.
 I wrote it around several great long tail keywords on copywriting books, composed solid information, added high-quality links that ranked over 50 on the MozBar DA—as well as links back to our site.

 Published originally in 2015, even though it was well-written, informative, and comprehensive, it was slow to take off.
 At the end of the day, the piece took seven months to rank #2 organically in Google for four long-tail keywords: